DataSketches/homebrew-sketches/README.md

-# homebrew-sketches-cmd
+# homebrew-sketches
-Brew enabled, command-line application for sketches-core
+Homebrew tap to hold recipes for datasketches.